-As many organizations shift to remote work operations, businesses must be prepared to not only explore the critical competencies their employees will need to collaborate digitally, and also they will also need to adjust their technologies to accommodate the remote experience.
+As many organizations shift to remote work operations, businesses must be prepared to not only explore the critical competencies their employees will need to collaborate digitally, but also they will also need to adjust their technologies to accommodate the remote experience.

 Areas of Focus

-Three major areas of focus are: Network Performance Monitoring, Scalable Network Technologies, and Remote Work Security.
+Three major areas of focus are Network Performance Monitoring, Scalable Network Technologies, and Remote Work Security.

 Network Performance Monitoring

 Network Performance Monitoring is a solution that allows computer networks to identify slow or failing components before they cause problems.
-For instance, with Network Performance Monitoring, you can monitor network performance between office sites, data centers, clouds and applications in real time to identify:
+For instance, with Network Performance Monitoring, you can monitor network performance between office sites, data centers, clouds, and applications in real-time to identify:

 - Crashed, frozen, or overloaded servers